 The main difference is the location of the ulcer.

-- Gastric ulcers occur in the stomach, while duodenal ulcers occur in the duodenum.
+- The key difference is the location: gastric ulcers affect the stomach, while duodenal ulcers occur in the duodenum.

 - Gastric ulcers are more likely to cause upper abdominal pain.
 This pain is usually felt in the upper abdomen and can range from mild to severe.
 It is usually worse when the stomach is empty, such as between meals or in the early morning hours.
 On the other hand, duodenal ulcers are more likely to cause pain in the mid-abdomen.
 This pain can occur after eating, but it may also be worse when the stomach is empty.